hypersign-protocol/custom-widget/README.md

 # Custom Widget Demo
 This project demonstrates how to integrate and customize the Hypersign KYC and SSI APIs.
-It provides a streamlined implementation for identity verification and decentralized identifier (DID) management.
+It provides a streamlined implementation for identity verification via Hypersign KYC APIs.

 ## 🚀 Getting Started
 ### Prerequisites